 Chains - Make sure chains are the proper size and type for your tires, otherwise they may damage the tire sidewall and cause tire failure.
 If you have dual tires on your vehicle, particular care must be taken to assure adequate clearance between loaded tires to avoid damage from chains.
 Consult a tire service professional for proper application.

-For more information concerning winter tires visit the
+For more information concerning winter tires visit the winter tires section.

 If you have any questions, please contact your local tire dealer or call Cooper Tire at 1-800-854-6288.